The products in your Inventory often belong to different categories. For example, NaCl is a Chemical, while Anti-GFP antibody is an Antibody.

 Add and Edit Types

-1. On the top left side of the toolbar, click on All Labs (or the Lab name) and then click Manage.
+1. On the top left side of the toolbar, click on the Org Name or the Lab Name and then click the gear icon to select the lab where you want to make changes.

 2. Select the Lab on the left sidebar and choose the Types tab.